Skip to main content

 Festive

-Spongy cheese balls soaked in sugar syrup.
-It's a popular dessert in Eastern India, particularly in West Bengal and Odisha.
+Spongy cheese balls soaked in sugar syrup, beloved across Eastern India and especially in West Bengal and Odisha.

 vegetarianContains: Dairy